kunle12/lurawi/lurawi/custom/README.md

             return
 ```

 async `run` method is the key method that every custom action primitive need to implement.
-Because the flexibility of the JSON code allows any abitrary (type of) input to be fed into the custom code. `run` method must perform the necessary checks on the input data.
+Because the flexibility of the JSON code allows any arbitrary (type of) input to be fed into the custom code. `run` method must perform the necessary checks on the input data.
 In this case, we must check whether `size` input is a positive integer.
-To accomodate the possiblity that input might a variable (name) in the knowledgebase, check against the knowledgebase and extract the actual data when it is indeed the case.
+To accommodate the possiblity that input might a variable (name) in the knowledgebase, check against the knowledgebase and extract the actual data when it is indeed the case.

 If input validation failed, we immediately call `await self.failed()` and `return`, this corresponds to throwing an exception in other programming languages.
 We also log the error in the system.